Subarachnoid hemorrhage is a disease that can become serious and, in the worst case, even fatal

 ● Head injury

-Cerebral aneurysm rupture accounts for 90% of the causes of subarachnoid hemorrhage.
+Rupture of a cerebral aneurysm accounts for 90% of subarachnoid hemorrhages

 <Head injury>

-It is caused by a strong external force on the head, such as an accident or a fall.
+It occurs when a strong external force is applied to the head, such as in an accident or fall

 Writing reference ①: https://soujinkai.or.jp/himawariNaiHifu/fatty-liver

-3. Regenerative medicine expected to be effective for subarachnoid hemorrhage
+3. Regenerative medicine is expected to be effective in treating subarachnoid hemorrhage

-It used to be believed that once brain cells were damaged, they could not be restored.
+It was previously thought that once brain cells were damaged, they could not be restored

 3-1.
-Regeneration and repair of blood vessels in the brain are expected
+Regeneration and repair of blood vessels in the brain is expected

-Since the patient's own cells are transplanted, it is a treatment that is considered safe because there is no rejection reaction.
-In particular, subarachnoid hemorrhage is a disease that increases the possibility of recurrence if left untreated.
-In contrast, stem cell therapy is expected to have the effect of regenerating and repairing blood vessels.
+Since the patient's own cells are transplanted, there is no risk of rejection, making this a safe treatment.
+Subarachnoid hemorrhage in particular is a disease that has a high chance of recurrence if left untreated.
+Stem cell therapy is expected to have the effect of regenerating and repairing blood vessels

 Writing reference ①: https://neurotech.jp/saiseiiryou/subarachnoid-hemorrhage/